-Real Estate Team Bios –
+Real Estate Team Bios – 3 Essential Elements

 In some teams, the members operate independently, but are there to help each other and to take up the slack when one of the members is ill or on vacation.
 Perhaps they share a marketing person or a transaction coordinator, but they each interact with their own clients from start to finish.

 Some teams are groups that have divided up the territory, so each is an expert in one area of the city or county.
 Or – they are divided along areas of expertise.
 One member might focus on short sales, another on helping divorcing clients, and another on senior relocation or first time buyers.

 Some teams, especially 2-member teams, act in concert.
 They attend listing presentations as a unit and both interact with the client throughout the transaction.
 They may have support staff that also interacts with clients.

 One or more members may be listing agents while one or more are buyer agents.
 Someone else may be in charge of marketing or photography, while someone else is the transaction coordinator and/or the person who sets appointments or attends inspections.

 That leader may take a listing, then turn everything else over to other members of the team.

 You need both a team bio and individual bios because:

-Yes, you do need to get personal.
+Yes, it is important to get personal.

 Because buying or selling a home involves emotions in addition to dollars, residential real estate sales is an extremely personal business.